-Effective January 1, 2024, each Independent Trustee receives a quarterly retainer of \$26,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action was taken and/or materials were prepared for review.
+Effective June 6, 2025, each Independent Trustee receives a quarterly retainer of \$32,500; \$5,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.
+In addition, Mr. Tashjian receives an additional annual retainer of \$15,000 for serving as Chairperson of the Board; Mr. Knipper receives an additional annual retainer of \$10,000 for serving as Chairperson of the Nominating Committee.

 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.

-Prior to January 1, 2024, each Independent Trustee receives a quarterly retainer of \$26,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any other special meeting attended by videoconference or teleconference at which Board action was taken and/or materials were prepared for review.
+Prior to November 1, 2024, each Independent Trustee received a quarterly retainer of \$26,000; \$5,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.

-The Trustees may elect to defer payment of their compensation from the Fund pursuant to the Trust's non-qualified Deferred Compensation Plan for Trustees which permits the Trustees to defer receipt of all or part of their compensation from the Trust.
+The Trustees may elect to defer payment of their compensation from the Fund(s) pursuant to the Trust's non-qualified Deferred Compensation Plan for Trustees which permits the Trustees to defer receipt of all or part of their compensation from the Trust.
 Amounts deferred are deemed invested in shares of one or more series of the Trust, as selected by the Trustee from time to time.
-A Trustee's deferred compensation account will be paid in cash at such times as elected by the

-Trustee, subject to certain mandatory payment provisions in the Deferred Compensation Plan.
+A Trustee's deferred compensation account will be paid in cash at such times as elected by the Trustee, subject to certain mandatory payment provisions in the Deferred Compensation Plan.
 Deferral and payment elections under the Deferred Compensation Plan are subject to strict requirements for modification.